jacobintern/leetCode/Q82_third_maximum_number/README.md

 ## Beginners Guide

-Given an integer array nums, return the third distinct maximum number in this array.
+Given an integer array `nums`, return the **third distinct maximum** number in this array.
 If the third maximum does not exist, return the maximum number.

 ### Example 1